lmfilman/dwa15-p4/README.md

 * Users can CRUD (create, read, update, delete) recipes
 * Users can CRUD tags for recipes
 * Users can search recipes
-* Users can share recipes with

 #### Nice to have:
+* Users can export recipes or the entire cookbook
+* Users can add friends in app and view friends cookbooks
+* Users can give copies of recipes to friends and those friends can accept
-* Users can plan on a calendar when they intend to cook future meals
+* Users can plan when to cook recipes on a calendar

 ### Wireframe:
 ![](https://github.com/lmfilman/dwa15-p4/blob/master/wireframe_design.png)